Techniques, model systems and current research topics in molecular biology

 Learning Outcomes

-- Advanced methods for manipulating gene function
+- can explain advanced methods for manipulating gene function

 ECTS Credits